Dr Chris Jordan-Clark

 Biography

-Chris Jordan-Clark came to Newcastle University with a widely varied number of influences in her background.
+Chris Jordan-Clark came to the University of Newcastle with a widely varied number of influences in her background.

 Her research interests include feminism, women in literature (as characters, writers and readers), Jane Austen and the long eighteenth century.